robbrad/UKBinCollectionData/wiki/Councils.md

 Additional parameters:
 - `-u` - UPRN

-Note: Replace XXXXXXXX with UPRN and also pass in -u parameter
+Note: Replace XXXXXXXX with UPRN and also pass in -u parameter.

 ---